 How Often to Exercise to Lose Weight

-How to Use These Home Workouts for Beginners
+How to Use These Home Workouts for Overweight Beginners

 The best workout is the workout that you will do.
 So choose your favorite(s) and just do it (them)).
 You can pick one and do it until you are ready to do something more challenging.
-Or you can do a different home workout every day.
-Or you can even use these to supplement your other workouts or when the weather is bad.
+You can do a different home workout every day.
+Or you can even use these to supplement your other types of workouts or when the weather is bad.

-Work at your own pace.
-There is no workout police monitoring your every move.
 When you read the description of each home exercise, pay attention to the length of the workout, repetitions and rest periods, if any.
 This way you can pick the workouts that are best for you.
-However, with all of the workouts, work at your own pace and take breaks when you need to.
+However, with all of the workouts, warm up before you begin, work at your own pace and take breaks when you need to.
+There is no workout police monitoring your every move.
+Your first time might be hard, but trust me, it does get easier.

 The Best Home Workouts for Overweight Beginners